guardian/our-engineering-culture/README.md

 >Whether meeting physically or electronically, whether friend or stranger, whether employee, customer or commenter, we respect the opinion of others and are gracious in our interactions.

+We are respectful of different skill sets and levels of ability.
+>We come from different backgrounds, work in different roles, are different ages, and therefore have different levels of experience.
+All in all, we pull each other up, not bring each other down.

 We believe we are empowered to meet the needs of people we encounter across the Guardian.

 >This behaviour is consistently encouraged across all levels of engineering.